mesosphere/dcos-docs-site/pages/ksphere/conductor/1.0/adminguide/index.md

 # Overview

-Users with the role `Admin` will have access to the Admin Portal in their navbar from anywhere outside the [Integrated Learning Environment](../learnerguide/index.md#Integrated-Learning-Environment).
+Users with the role `Admin` will have access to the Admin Portal in their navbar from anywhere outside the Integrated Learning Environment (ILE).
 The Admin Portal enables admins to do a number of tasks essential to the administration of Conductor users:

 - **Users** stat - displays the total users tracked in the Roster